Would you like to know how to show characters to your readers instead of telling your readers about them?

 Each item reveals something to your reader without telling.

-Example: Jesse tipped his black Stetson politely.
+Example: Jesse politely tipped his black Stetson.
 He avidly watched JoAnn in her new blue gingham dress and lacy white apron.
 A large white bow held up her blond curls.
 Jesse’s boots were loud as he crossed the wooden floor, following the fragrance of rosewater JoAnn had splashed on earlier.

 Give us details.
 Describe their clothes: colors, textures, and smells.